ElyesKacem/data-labeling/README.md

 -   The app is deployed to [Netlify](https://www.netlify.com/) using continuous integration from the Github repo

 ## Steps to get started
+-   Make sure that you have installed [NodeJs](https://nodejs.org/en/download/) to run the project and to run : back-end server + mongoDB.
 -   Fork and clone this repo using `git clone https://github.com/ElyesKacem/data-labeling.git`
 -   `npm install` all dependencies
 -   `npm start` to run the react app locally
--   Refer the wavesurfer.js docs to add new features!

 ## Deployment steps